Sarthak-Developer-Coder/vocalflow-windows-clone/README.md

 # VocalFlow for Windows (Electron Clone)
+A production-ready Windows clone of VocalFlow built with Electron, featuring real-time voice transcription, AI-powered chat, and a robust demo-safe architecture.
 This repository is a **Windows-focused clone and upgrade** of the original macOS [VocalFlow](https://github.com/Vocallabsai/vocalflow) app.

 Instead of a macOS menu bar app in Swift, this project uses **Electron + Node.js** to deliver a Windows-friendly experience: